 Origins

-The Bengal cat is a relatively new breed of domesticated cat that originated in Asia.
-The Bengal is a hybrid of the domestic short-haired cat and the Asian leopard cat.
-Bengals were first bred in the United States in the 1970s by Jean Sudgen Mill, and the breed has since become popular around the world.
+The Bengal cat is a fairly new breed of domesticated cat that emerged in Asia.
+It is a hybrid of the domestic short-haired cat and the Asian leopard cat.
+Bengals were first bred in the United States in the 1970s by Jean Sudgen Mill and have since gained global popularity.

-The history of the Bengal cat begins in Asia, where the Asian leopard cat is found.
-The Asian leopard cat is a small wildcat that looks similar to a housecat, but with leopard-like spots.
-Bengals were first bred in the United States in the 1970s by crossing domestic short-haired cats with Asian leopard cats.
-The goal was to create a domestic cat that looked like a wildcat, but had a docile personality.
+The history of the Bengal cat begins in Asia, home to the Asian leopard cat.
+This small wildcat resembles a housecat but boasts leopard-like spots.
+Bengals were initially bred in the United States by crossing domestic short-haired cats with Asian leopard cats.
+The aim was to create a domestic cat that looked like a wildcat but had a docile personality.

-The first generation of Bengal cats were very wild and not suitable as house pets.
-But subsequent generations were much more tame and began to be sold as pets.
-Today, Bengals are one of the most popular breeds of domesticated cats in the world.
+The first generation of Bengal cats were quite wild and unsuitable as house pets.
+Subsequent generations became much tamer and began to be sold as pets.
+Today, Bengals rank among the most popular breeds of domesticated cats worldwide.

-Yes, Bengals bond closely with their human family and love to be involved in all aspects of life.
-They are known for being friendly and outgoing cats that enjoy the company of people and other animals.
+Yes, Bengals bond deeply with their human family and love participating in all aspects of life.
+They are known for being friendly and outgoing, enjoying the company of people and other animals.

 Common Health Issues & Considerations